 The mainstem Susitna River habitat evaluation location consists of the reach of the Susitna River within the impoundment study area (RM 152 to RM 239).
-This reach was divided into two study reaches corresponding to the proposed impoundment it was located in.
-The Devil Canyon study reach extends for 32 miles from the Devil Canyon dam site (RM 152.0) to the Watana dam site (RM 184.0) and has a gradient of approximately 18 feet/mile.
-The Watana study reach extends for 55 miles from the Watana dam site (RM 184.0) to a point approximately five miles above the confluence of the Oshetna and Susitna Rivers (RM 239.0).
-The gradient in this study reach-is approximately 13 feet/mile.
-The stream channel in this reach is not as confined as in the Devil Canyon reach and often splits into two or more channels.
+The Devil Canyon section extends for 32 miles from the Devil Canyon dam site (RM 152.0) to the Watana dam site (RM 184.0).
+This reach of the river has a gradient of approximately 18 feet/mile.
+The Watana study section extends for 55 miles from the Watana dam site (RM 184.0) to a point approximately five miles above the confluence of the Oshetna and Susitna Rivers (RM 239.0).
+The gradient in this reach is approximately 13 feet/mile.
+Due partly to the lower gradient of the stream channel this reach is not as confined as in the Devil Canyon section and often splits into two or more channels.
 Streamflow velocities are generally lower than those in the Devil Canyon reach.

 The seven mainstem sites where fish sampling was conducted were mapped to show the general characteristics of these sites.
 These maps are presented in Appendix Figures 5-D-2 to 5-D-8.
-The legend for these maps is presented in Appendix Figure 5-D-1.
+No other aquatic habitat data was collected at these sites.